timspurfan/timspurfan.github.io/movies.md

 - Bridge of Spies
 - Selma
 - Boyhood
-- Birdman or (The Unexpected Virtue of Ignorance)
-- 12 Years a Slave
 - The Descendants
 - Nebraska
 - Darkest Hour
 - 2001: A Space Odyssey
-- Your Name
 - Prisoners
 - Castle in the Sky
 - My Neighbor Totaro